data301-2021-summer2/group30-project/images/README.md

 # Image
-This directory contains external images.
+This directory contains external images used.